“A small piece of bread given with love is enough to feed hundreds.”

 Donating appreciated stocks that have been held for more than one year can be a wise philanthropic decision.
 This gift enables you to make a significant gift to the Sisters of the Holy Cross, receive a charitable donation deduction on your income taxes, and bypass capital gains taxes.

-Please note: This process can now take 2-3 weeks or more to complete, especially at the end of the year.
+Please note: Especially at the end of the year, the process can take longer due to the volume of transactions taking place at brokerage houses, so please allow for extra time if making a gift at year-end.
 The IRS considers the gift date for tax purposes to be the date of irrevocable transfer, not the date you started the process or gave instructions to your broker.
+Please allow even more time for Mutual Fund transfers.

 By saving canceled stamps from your mail, you will support us through your contribution to the Sisters of the Holy Cross Ministry With the Poor Fund.
 Our sisters remove the stamps from the envelope, sort them and sell them to brokers and collectors.
 The proceeds benefit our ministries, helping those in need around the world.
 Invite others to save stamps, too!